 The U.S. Bank Cash+® Visa Signature® Card (See Rates & Fees) is the best overall option as it has no annual fee and earns up to 5% back on two categories of your choice, including home utilities.
 You can earn up to 5% back on travel and everyday spending too.

-Ultimately, the best bill payment option depends on if you’re loyal to a particular bank and whether you want cash or travel rewards.
+Ultimately, the best bill payment option depends on whether you’re loyal to a particular bank and whether you want cash or travel rewards.
 For example, award travel fans will appreciate a card combination from American Express, Chase, or Capital One to combine points and redeem them for maximum travel value.

 You may consider additional benefits such as airport lounge access or statement credits for certain expenses too.